 Varieties: (Pachyrrizus erosus) has two subtypes: one with watery, transparent juice (agua) and one with a cloudy, milky juice (leche.)
 The leche type has a longer tuber, the agua type is more onion shaped.

 Notes: Native to Mexico and northern Central America.
 Common name is pronounced HICK-a- ma.
 Only the root portion of jicama is edible.
 Leaves, flowers and stems of the plant contain rotenone, a natural insecticide that I don’t even recommend for pest control.
 Eating any of these parts of the plant can cause a toxic reaction.

 Peel before using.

+Jicama can be prepared any way in which potatoes can, but can also be eaten raw or boiled.
 Raw Jicama tastes a bit like water chestnuts.
-It can be diced or cut into strips as a crudité for dips, added to salads or used in stir fries.
+It can be diced or cut into strips as a crudité for dips, added to salads or used in stir-fries.
 It will retain its crispness if cooked lightly.

 Unlike many other vegetables, such as potatoes or avocados, Jicama won't go brown right away when exposed to air.
 If you're going to leave the cut pieces exposed to air for a long time, however, it is not a bad idea to brush them with lemon or limejuice.

 Some of Bob Webster’s jicama production.
 Join the Organic Club of America and get some of his seed as a bonus.